Mitigating Systematic Errors in Parameter Estimation of Binary Black Hole Mergers in O1-O3 LIGO-Virgo Data: Methodology: Incorporating Waveform Uncertainties

-When we lack the knowledge of these error budgets, we can remain agnostic, use sufficiently broad priors, and see whether the data itself contains information to constrain the uncertainty parameters.
-If we choose a too-wide prior, it may dilute the constraining power of the waveform models.
-We can get hints from the intrinsic differences among waveform models and use them as proxies for the waveform systematics.
-In this work, we take this approach, using wide enough priors that may account for the total error budget.
+When reliable estimates of these uncertainties are unavailable, one can remain agnostic, use sufficiently broad priors, and allow the data to constrain the uncertainty parameters.
+The intrinsic differences among waveform models may provide useful guidance and we may use them as proxies for the waveform uncertainties error budget.
+In this work, we take this approach, using sufficiently wide priors intended to account for the total error budget.